URB R PL 215 — Welcome to Your Urban Future

 Intensive analysis of selected planning cases highlighting important issues that planners deal with in practice.
-The case studies are prefaced by sessions which places them in the broader framework of planning history, decision making process models and planner role models.
-A second section deals with subnational planning and regional development issues in developing countries.
+Examine case studies in the context of broader framework of planning history, decision making process models and planner role models.
+Explore subnational planning and regional development issues in developing countries.

 Principles, methods, and techniques of alternative dispute resolution; characteristics and dynamics of environmental and public policy conflicts; environmental and public policy dispute resolution theory; dispute systems design; applications to planning practice.